imahrahim/ClicksForFicsProcess/content/posts/Network.md

 ---
-title: Networks
+title: "Character Cleaning"
-date: 2024-05-15
+date: "2024-04-17"
-tags: [Design, Concept, Pinterest, Moodboard, P5js, D3js, ChatGPT]
+tags: ["data", "excel", "chatgpt", "mental-breakdown"]
-social_image: '/media/wallpapperr10.png'
+social_image: "/media/wallpapperr10.png"
-description:
+description: "A detailed guide on character cleaning using various tools."
 ---

 I repeatedly asked myself the question:
 *Are there other solutions besides networks to visually represent relationships?*